Far side of the Moon: Soft landing

 The Chang'e-4 lander imaged by the Yutu-2 rover on the lunar far side.

-The China National Space Administration (CNSA)'s Chang'e 4 achieved humanity's first ever soft landing on the lunar far side on 3 January 2019 and deployed the Yutu-2 lunar rover onto the lunar surface.
+The China National Space Administration (CNSA)'s Chang'e 4 achieved the first ever soft landing on the lunar far side on 3 January 2019 and deployed the Yutu-2 lunar rover onto the lunar surface.

 The craft included a lander equipped with a low-frequency radio spectrograph and geological research tools.
 The far side of the Moon provides a good environment for radio astronomy as interferences from the Earth are blocked by the Moon.

 In February 2020, Chinese astronomers reported, for the first time, a high-resolution image of a lunar ejecta sequence, as well as direct analysis of its internal architecture.
 These were based on observations made by the Lunar Penetrating Radar (LPR) on board the Yutu-2 rover.

 CNSA launched Chang'e 6 on 3 May 2024, which conducted the first lunar sample return from Apollo Basin on the far side of the Moon.
 It was CNSA's second lunar sample return mission, the first achieved by Chang'e 5 from the lunar near side four years earlier.
 It also carried a mini "Jinchan" rover to conduct infrared spectroscopy of lunar surface and imaged the Chang'e 6's lander on the lunar surface.
 The lander-ascender-rover combination was separated with the orbiter and returner before landing on 1 June 2024 at 22:23 UTC.
 It landed on the Moon's surface on 1 June 2024.
 The ascender was launched back to lunar orbit on 3 June 2024 at 23:38 UTC, carrying samples collected by the lander, and later completed another robotic rendezvous and docking in lunar orbit.
 The sample container was then transferred to the returner, which landed in Inner Mongolia on 25 June 2024, completing China's far side sample return mission.

 The Lunar Surface Electromagnetics Experiment (LuSEE-Night) lander, a mission to soft land as early as 2026 a robotic observatory on the far side designed to measure electromagnetic waves from the early history of the universe is being developed by NASA and the United States Department of Energy.